 A quantilope tracking case study: Kraft Heinz

-As a final takeaway to this Brand Tracking Guide, what better way to learn about quantilope's tracking capabilities than to explore them from a real client case?
+As a final portion to our comprehensive brand tracking guide, what better way to learn about quantilope's tracking capabilities than to explore them from a real client case?

 In this Kraft Heinz case study, learn how the Philadelphia Cream Cheese brand leveraged quantilope's Consumer Intelligence Platform to track cream cheese insights for real-world strategy.
 In tracking cream cheese consumption and behavioral patterns, the team noticed an emerging trend in their data set around the concept of mini foods.
 With this in mind, they launched a Philadelphia mini cheesecakes campaign just in time for the Easter holiday - a major success.